TheSkyler-Dev/Yeen/Doc/Jinx.md

 ## The `Jinx` Philosophy
 Jinx aims to provide...
 - a pythonic, concise, but easy to understand syntax
 - better memory safety
 - strong performance
 - Synchronous execution unless specified otherwise

+## How `Jinx` runs
+`Jinx` runs by being compiled just in time, making it portable without sacrificing performance!
+It's that simple!

 ## `Jinx` Style Conventions
 Jinx follows the universally recognized style guidelines provided by [Google](https://tinyurl.com/42h9tfy8).
 I.e. Four spaces instead of `tab`.
 Furthermore, it is considered good practice to separate variables, expressions, mathematical and logical operators with spaces for better readability.
 While it's acceptable to follow the C++ standard practice of ending every statement with a semicolon (`;`) or wrap code blocks within classes, functions or loops in curly braces (`{}`), it is generally recommended and better practice to omit those and use blank lines as separators above and below classes, functions and loops instead.
 While not strictly required, it's good practice to explicitly declare variable types to avoid ambiguous type errors.